javalite/site-content/src/activejdbc/database_migrations.md

 </plugin>
 ~~~~

-As you can see, the plugin tied to validate phase, which will ensure that it will migrate
+The plugin tied to a validate phase, which will ensure that it will migrate
 schema at the very start of the build.
 Add more executions to run against multiple databases.
 You can use Maven profiles
 with this plugin to migrate databases in different environments, such as production.

-## Configuration properties
+### Configuration properties

 * `url` - JDBC connection URL
 * `driver` - JDBC connection driver